geraldiner/geraldiner/README.md

 - Ways to make the Twitch viewer experience more fun/interactive
 - Customizable content creation tools

-✨ Wonder, magic, happiness (Emotional Design)
+✨ Wonder, magic, happiness (People)

 - What is magic?
 What makes a moment magical?
 - How can you spark curiosity/wonder in others?